Base classes¶

 Bases: AbstractDoF

-Continuous variable degree of freedom.
+Fock space degree of freedom.

 Represents infinite-dimensional Fock space systems, typically optical modes with photon number states.
 In practice, the Hilbert space is truncated at a finite photon number cutoff specified by the wire dimension.

-Source code in src/squint/ops/base.py
+Source code in src/squint/interface/base.py

 Wire